-which has only one amino acid replacement between peas and cows.
+From the earliest comparisons of homologous protein sequences, it was recognized that some proteins change little between species.
+A classic example is histone H4, which has only one amino acid replacement between peas and cows.
 Other proteins change rapidly.
 Among the most rapidly changing proteins are the fibrinopeptides, which are segments of fibrinogen molecules that are cleaved off by thrombin during blood clotting.
 It appears that the amino acid sequence of the fibrinopeptides is not critical for their function, and they are under little or no selective pressure.
-Interspecies comparisons of even a modest number of proteins showed that the rate of changes in amino acids ranged over 100-fold [60].
+Interspecies comparisons of even a modest number of proteins showed that the rate of changes in amino acids ranged over 100 fold (Nei 1987).
 Some proteins, such as histones, are under stringent selection over most of their sequence, whereas others seem to be free to change extensively - or have been adapted to new function.

 Comparisons of the protein-coding genes for entire mammalian genomes provide the opportunity to examine these issues more comprehensively.
-The sets of related genes between species can be analyzed to show which genes are under strong purifying constraint and which show signs of adaptive evolution.
-For proteincoding genes, it is common to consider substitutions at synonymous sites to be neutral.
-The number of synonymous substitutions per synonymous sites in two species is called K_s.
+The sets of related genes between species can be analyzed to show which genes are under strong purifying constraint and which shows signs of adaptive evolution.
+For protein-coding genes, it is common to consider substitutions at synonymous sites to be neutral.
+The number of synonymous substitutions per synonymous sites in two species is called K_s .
 This can be used as an estimate of the neutral rate.
-Then the number of nonsynonymous substitutions per nonsynonymous site, or K{A} , can be compared with K_s to obtain an estimate of the stringency of the purifying selection or the strength of adaptive evolution.
+Then the number of nonsynonymous substitutions per nonsynonymous site, or K_A , can be compared to K_s to obtain an estimate of the stringency of the purifying selection or the strength of adaptive evolution.
 As a rule of thumb, a K_A/K_s ratio of 0.2 for human-mouse comparisons is indicative of constraint, whereas ratios of 1 or greater indicate adaptive evolution.